 Valentina Hurtado McCormick- The microbiology of seagrasses in a changing ocean: Does environmental stress encourage seagrass pathogens?

-Harvey Bates - Photosynthetic energetics in seagrasses; what do electron and proton circuits tell us about the fine tuning of photosynthesis under stress?
+Harvey Bates (Hons) - Photosynthetic energetics in seagrasses; what do electron and proton circuits tell us about the fine tuning of photosynthesis under stress?

 Regan Hayward (Hons) - Developing an open source comparative transcriptomics portal for Zostera muelleri

 Whitney Heiniger (Hons) - Alternate form of tissue generation for testing herbicide impact on seagrass.